The heuristic function

 In some grid maps there are many paths with the same length.
 For example, in flat areas without variation in terrain, using a grid will lead to many equal-length paths.
 A* might explore all the paths with the same

-f value, instead of just one.
+f value, instead of only one.

 f values differ.
 Since A* sorts by